-The Australian Institute of Criminology, which is located in Canberra (telephone (062) 82 2111), was established as a statutory authority under the Criminology Research Act 1971.
+The Australian Institute of Criminology, located in Canberra, was established as a statutory authority under the Criminology Research Act 1971.
 The Institute is administered by a Director and a Board of Management comprising three members appointed by the Federal Attorney-General, and three members representing the States, who are appointed by the Criminology Research Council.